-Day 7 Day 7 - Bethlehem, Yad Vashem & Israel Museum
+Day 7 Nov 13 - Bethlehem, Museum of the Bible Lands & Israel Museum

 In Bethlehem, gaze out over Shepherds’ Field and visit the cave revered as Jesus’ birthplace (Luke 2:1-20).
 Visit the Church of the Nativity, built above the cave and considered the world’s oldest functioning church (Luke 2).
-In Jerusalem, visit Yad Vashem, Israel’s Holocaust Memorial, with its poignant exhibits honoring the lives lost during the Holocaust.
+In Jerusalem, visit the Museum of the Bible Lands, where you will dig deep into the history of the Holy Land.
 Explore the Israel Museum and its First Century Model of the City of Jerusalem.
 Another highlight is the museum’s Shrine of the Book exhibit showcasing the Dead Sea Scroll book of Isaiah.